In connection with an approved course, coordinators and instructors must not:

 (2) encourage or recruit individuals to engage the services of, or become associated with, a particular business;

-(3) use materials, clothing, or other evidences of affiliation with a particular entity;
+(3) use materials, clothing, or other evidences of affiliation with a particular entity, except as provided under subdivision 3;

 (4) require students to participate in other programs or services offered by the instructor, coordinator, or education provider;